kilian1103/gattaca_game/README.md

 ## Gattaca Challenge
+Note to examiner: Please ignore recent commits after [this hash](https://github.com/kilian1103/gattaca_game/tree/f3731c2280dce91a52d6630fe600994f38d6b27e).
+The following recent adjustments to the README are my personal note-taking and reflections on the challenge.

 Ant colony destruction simulation implemented in Rust with parallel ant movement and efficient string interning.
 The program loads a world map, spawns N ants across colonies, iteratively moves them, and destroys colonies when ants collide.